tjt263/homebrew-kali/README.md

 * asleap - Too many Linux dependencies
 * ace-voip - Too many Linux dependencies
 * fruitywifi - Too many Linux dependencies
+* gnuradio - Provided by other Homebrew taps.
+Macports is the officially maintained port.
+* uhd - Provided by other Homebrew taps.
+Macports is the officially maintained port.

 # Revisit...
 * ...